ggeop/ML-Project-Template/README.md

 ![alt text](photos/cicd_flow.png)

 ***NOTE 1:** The below CI/CD flow is also a blueprint.
 Each project has specific needs and compliance policies which has to follow*
-***NOTE 2:** The below CI/CD flow does not contain the model train/re-train because its a different process.
-Will described in different section*

   * **Continues Integration (CI)**